-It was Tom’s birthday.
+It was my son Tom’s birthday.
 Two days after Christmas and I was just about desserted-out!
-He kindly let me have free reign over his birthday dessert, so I picked this Chocolate Ding Dong Cake.
+He kindly let me have free rein over his birthday dessert, so I picked this Chocolate Ding Dong Cake Recipe.
 Who wouldn’t love that????

 Our oldest was due the first week of January many moons ago.
 The week of Christmas before his ETA, I spent many evenings working at the University Hospital where I was an oncology nurse.
 One night, I was pulled to another unit and waddled around taking care of my charges, not knowing little Thomas would arrive in less than 24 hours.